What is Reduce White Point in iOS 11.3/11.2/11.1/11/10 and How to Use it

 If you are interested in Reduce White Point function, this guide will give you some information.
 After reading this guide, you will know what is Reduce White Point in iOS 11/10 and the way to enable/disable it.

-It has been a few weeks since the public release of iOS 10.
-Since Apple called it "the biggest release of iOS ever", many users updated their device to iOS 10 the first time to experience it.
+It has been a couple of days since the public release of iOS 11.
+Since Apple called it “the biggest release of iOS ever”, many users updated their device to iOS 11 the first time to experience it.
 Indeed it has added many brand new and cool features to make iPhone/iPad more enjoyable.
-And at the same time it also has adjusted some old functions.
-Today, we will talk about one improved iOS 10 setting called Reduce White Point.
-Let's first have a brief introduction about this function and then see how to use it.
+Now the iOS 11.3 is out with new features and bug fixes.
+Today, we will talk about one improved iOS 11 setting called Reduce White Point.
+Let’s first have a brief introduction about this function and then see how to use it.

 What is Reduce White Point